crxjs/chrome-extension-tools/README.md

 🎯 Ongoing development is for v4+ only.

 👀 Be sure to take a look at the issues before starting to work on a new feature.

 🙏 Please update the tests to cover bug fixes or new features.

 📕 Documentation for v4 has not yet begun, but you can open an issue for help.

 ✨ If you enjoy using RPCE, please help spread the word!

 ## Development

 Our preferred package manager is [pnpm](https://pnpm.io/), but npm or Yarn should work.

-If you're using VSCode, you can run the default build task (Ctrl+Shift+B or ⇧⌘B for Mac) to start building and type checking.